tonaljs/tonal/README.md

 The more I code music entities, the more I understand the relations between them.

 Also, I want a complete library, where I can model all what I learn, with some esoteric features like interval classes, binary scales and weird stuff.
-That's not possible if its not modular.
+You can require the parts you need.

 ## Usage